08:00 – 09:00

 - The impact of low interest rates on Japanese bank, what is going to happen in the next 12 months?

-- The global geopolitical landscape – how will Brexit, Trump’s impeachment, US-China trade war, U.S elections, Hong Kong anti-extradition protests, and US–Japan trade deal impact local market participants?
+- The global geopolitical landscape – how will Brexit, the Coronavirus, US-China trade war, U.S elections, Hong Kong anti-extradition protests, and US–Japan trade deal impact local market participants?

 - Digital currency risk – how can Japan prevent cybersecurity and technological threats and cases like the Bitpoint incident from happening again?